LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 The last frame in the sequence ends the stream using either a DATA frame of type 0x01 or a HEADERS frame of type 0x03.

-HTTP/2 uses DATA frames to carry message content.
-The chunked transfer encoding defined in {{Section 7.1 of RFC9110}} cannot be used in HTTP/2 Plus Plus; see
+HTTP/2 Plus Plus uses DATA frames to carry message content.
+The chunked transfer encoding defined in {{Section 7.1 of RFC9110}} cannot be used in HTTP/2 Plus Plus; see {{connection-specific-header-fields}}.
-{{connection-specific-header-fields}}.

 Trailer fields are carried a HEADERS frame of type 0x03.
 Trailers MUST NOT include pseudo-header fields ({{http-control-data}}).
 An endpoint that receives